turingschool/curriculum/source/projects/jsblogger.markdown

 What is all that?
 Let's look at it piece by piece:

 * `form_for` is a Rails helper method which takes one parameter, in this case `@article` and a block with the form fields.
 The first line basically says "Create a form for the object named `@article`, refer to the form by the name `f` and add the following elements to the form..."
-* The `f.label` helper creates an HTML label for a field, this is good usability practice and will have some other benefits for us later
+* The `f.label` helper creates an HTML label for a field.
+This is good usability practice and will have some other benefits for us later
 * The `f.text_field` helper creates a single-line text box named `title`
 * The `f.text_area` helper creates a multi-line text box named `body`
 * The `f.submit` helper creates a button labeled "Create"